 Review of: J. Prentis, P., Pavasovic, A., & S Norton, R. (2018).
 Sea Anemones: Quiet Achievers in the Field of Peptide Toxins.
 Toxins, 10(1), 36.
-DOI:10.3390/toxins10010036 If you search the VenomZone website and look … Continue Reading Sea Anemones, Peptide Super Heros
+DOI:10.3390/toxins10010036 If you search the VenomZone website under the cnidarian section, you will find that most cnidarian toxins are derived from sea anemones (Class Anthozoa, order Actiniaria).
+My first literature review is a paper…… Continue reading Sea Anemones, Peptide Super Heros